xsdk-project/xsdk-community-policies/installation_policies/xSDK_spack_variant_guidelines.md

 We recommend using the multi-valued variant `build_type`.

 Note that packages that use the `CMakePackage` class already have this variant set with the default value `RelWithDebInfo` as described in the [Spack CMakePackage documentation](https://spack.readthedocs.io/en/latest/build_systems/cmakepackage.html#cmake-build-type).
-User's may set the variant in **package.py** to override the default.
+Package author's may rely on this default if all of the value options are supported.
+Alternatively the `build_type` variant may be defined in **package.py** to override the default.

 `build_type`: A multi-value variant which must include at least `Debug` and `Release` options.
 Other options, mirroring their CMake counterparts, may include `RelWithDebInfo` (highly recommended) and `MinSizeRel`.
 A brief description of these options is given below.